BruceEckel/hello-flask-websockets/README.md

 * [Miguel Grinberg's tutorial](http://blog.miguelgrinberg.com/post/easy-websockets-with-flask-and-gevent).
 * If you run [**pip freeze**](https://pip.pypa.io/en/latest/reference/pip_freeze.html) once everything is running (inside a virtualenv so you don't get anything that isn't necessary for your project), you can redirect the results right into your **requirements.txt**.
 * If you deploy to Heroku and it doesn't work you should [view the logs](https://devcenter.heroku.com/articles/getting-started-with-python#view-logs).
 * [Virtualenvwrapper](http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvwrapper) is designed to make virtualenv easier to use.
+However, it's designed for *nix-based systems.
+*